nmeinzer/sigmaquickstarts/README.md

   3. Navigate to the site directory `cd sfquickstarts/site`
   4. Install node dependencies `npm install`
   5. Run the site `npm run serve`
+  6. Open a browser and go to "localhost:8000" to view the site

 Congratulations!
 You now have the Sigma Quickstarts landing page running.